Back to the home page

 All actions you do in Gparted have to be confirmed by a click on the Apply button in the panel (the green tick V), before they are being executed.
 An extra security measure, no doubt....

-Note: don't format the Ubuntu partitions, just destroy them.
+Note: Don't format the Ubuntu partitions, just destroy them.
 The result will be "unallocated free space".
 Have a separate home partition?
 Destroy it as well (good riddance...).

-Note: the swap partition needs to be unmounted before you can destroy it.
+Note: A swap partition needs to be unmounted before you can destroy it.
 In Gparted, you can do that as follows: click with the mouse on the swap partition, then right-click with the mouse, and choose Swapoff.

-e.
+d.
 Establish internet connection and start the installation by clicking the desktop icon of the installer.

 During its course, the installer will use the unallocated space automatically, without notification, when you select the "alongside" option for the preservation of your existing Windows.
 Which is exactly what you want.